Blog | Personal Finance

 But if you slice the numbers even further in that 10%, things get interesting.
 A 2018 analysis from the Tax Policy Center, a non-partisan think tank in Washington D.C., was visualized in this chart in “The Wall Street Journal” to help break down the numbers.

-Conversely, when you look at the lower tier of income earners, people making up to $48,000 a year actually pay net negative income tax.
+When you look at the lower tier of income earners, people making up to $48,000 a year actually pay net negative income tax.
 They get money back.

 What’s interesting, however, is when you break down the share of income tax paid by the rich vs. the ultra-rich.
-Based on 2018 estimates, while the top 1% of earners (those above $730,000) pay 43% of all income tax, the 0.01% (those above $3.2 million) only pay 22%.
+Based on 2018 estimates, while the top 1% of earners (those above $730,000) were predicted to pay 43% of all income tax, the 0.01% (those above $3.2 million) were only estimated to pay 22%.

 When you take into account that the average earner in the 0.01% makes $26.1 million, you can start to see that those who many would consider “rich”—the top 1% of earners—are actually paying a lot more in income tax than those who are ultra-rich, the top 0.01%.